noetl/noetl/docs/simple/steps/iterator.md

   ```

 Notes
-- When mode=async, ensure external services and rate limits can handle concurrency.
+- When mode=async, ensure external services and rate limits can handle concurrency
-- Use `order_by` to stabilize processing order if needed for deterministic ids.
+- Use `order_by` to stabilize processing order if needed for deterministic ids